sveltejs/svelte/site/content/blog/2022-10-01-whats-new-in-svelte-october-2022.md

 ---
 title: "What's new in Svelte: September 2022"
-description: "use:enhance, Svelte Summit and a SvelteKit Release Candidate!"
+description: "Svelte Summit, `use:enhance`, and a SvelteKit Release Candidate!"
 author: Daniel Sandoval
 authorURL: https://desandoval.net
 ---

 There's a bunch of updates this month... from new features in Svelte and SvelteKit to a whole 2-day *summit*!
-Plus, the Svelte extension gets some helpful new tools, new accessibility (a11y) warnings, and Tan Lil Hau teaches us how to build our own Svelte 😎
+Plus, the Svelte extension gets some helpful new tools, new accessibility (a11y) warnings, and Tan Li Hau teaches us how to build our own Svelte and a Svelte spreadsheet 😎

 ## What happened at Svelte Summit?